SOCO Nupes logo Colorado Springs (CO) Alumni Chapter

 The Scholar and Builder

 Byron Kenneth Armstrong was one of the leading intellectual and creative forces behind Kappa Alpha Psi.
 He brought imagination, conviction, and a strong academic mind to the founding group.
-His ideas helped shape the identity, symbolism, and expansion of the Fraternity.

 Armstrong played a major role in developing early Fraternity elements, including the motto, Coat of Arms, badge, and broader organizational identity.
-His work reflected a desire to build more than a campus organization.
-He helped create a standard that could guide men across generations.

 Read Official Biography